calexil/CLRenew/README.md

 # CLRenew
-A simple python script to log into your craigslist account and renew any listings that can be renewed.
+A simple python script to click through your craigslist account and renew any listings that can be renewed.

 ##Requirements
-You will need selenium and ChromeDriver
+You will need pyautogui  and python-tk

-* `pip install selenium`
+* `sudo apt install python3-tk python3-dev python-tk`

-* [Download ChromeDriver from here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and put it in your /usr/bin/ directory.
+* `sudo pip install python3-xlib pyautogui`

 ## Usage
 Simple clone the repo and run clrenew.py in terminal:

-`python clrenew.py`
+`python renew.py`

 ## Notes